umbraco/UmbracoDocs/Add-ons/Umbraco-Plumber/Workflow-Content-App/index.md

 When the current node is pending workflow approval, the **Active workflow** sub-section displays detailed information such as:

-- Approve, reject, or cancel pending workflow tasks.
+- Option to approve, reject, or cancel pending workflow tasks.
 - View change description and track differences across pending and completed workflows.
 - View the group responsible for approving the pending workflow.
 - View pending language variant(s) workflow.